 Winchelsea Beach is a large shingle beach, on the opposite bank of the River Rother to Camber Sands, accessed via Rye Harbour.
 It’s generally much quieter than Camber.
 Keep walking west and you’ll get to the beach at Pett Level, with Hastings and its sheer cliffs at the end.

 The South of England Rare Breeds Centre, Woodchurch has trailer rides, an aviary, creepy-crawly world, a hill fort, aerial runway, and lots more, including tons of animals from shire horses to guinea pigs.
 In summer there are pig races every day, with children divided into teams to race alongside.

-The Kent & East Sussex Railway runs between Tenterden and Bodiam; it’s fun any time, but there are periodic family-friendly days such as days out with Thomas the Tank Engine.
+The Kent & East Sussex Railway runs between Tenterden and Bodiam; it’s fun any time, but there are periodic family-friendly days such as days out with Thomas the Tank Engine and Santa Specials at Christmas.
 Visit the website for timetables and dates of service.